arober19/Cancellation-Page-A-B-Testing-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/54183001/165036709-052d52b1-dccb-41a4-9e15-582a58198d60.png)

-As you can see there the rebill rate for users that needed to call in to cancel are significanty higher however in order to confirm this a satistical significance test was performed.
+As you can see there the rebill rate for users that needed to call in to cancel are significanty higher however in order to confirm this a statistical significance test was performed.

 Our null hypothesis being that there is no significant difference between the control group and test group and our alternate hypothesis being that the test group results in at least 1 additional rebill.